CR-101 Rule Inquiry Stage – Drafting of Proposed Rules

 The first phase of rulemaking is the inquiry stage.
 The inquiry phase is intended to allow all interested parties to participate in the rule development process from the beginning.

 Offering Proposals on Draft Rules during the Rule Inquiry Stage

 The Department of Health will publish revised draft rules language.
-Any interested party may submit a written proposal to modify the draft rules language.
+Any interested party may submit a written proposal to modify the draft rules language by using the fillable 346-067 Rule Proposal Form (Word).
 All written proposals will be assembled into a report titled “Report on Proposals”. notifications will be sent via email to our subscribers.
 If you're interested in updates, subscribe here.

 Offering Comments on Draft Rules during the Rule Inquiry Stage

 After Workshop 1, the department will publish the list of advisory opinions on each proposal submitted.
 Any interested party may submit a comment on one of the previously submitted proposals.
 These comments may support, oppose or modify a previous proposal.
 These written comments will be assembled into a report titled “Report on Comments”.
 This report will be published on this website and notifications will be sent via email to our subscribers.
 If you are interested in updates, subscribe here.

 A public workshop (Workshop 2) will be held to review the “Report on Comments.”
 Again, the report will serve as an agenda for the meeting.
 Each proposal will be reviewed and discussed in a public forum, and each attendee may speak on any proposal.
 An advisory opinion will be produced for each proposal.

 Note: Interested parties' input is highly valued and will be carefully considered during the decision-making process.
 These advisory opinions are advisory only.
 The department is solely responsible for the drafting and final language of the rule.

 CR-102 Rule Proposal Stage – Preparing the Proposed Rules